Pumpkin-y Molasses Spice Cookies

 - 1 large egg

 - 1/2 cup sugar, for rolling

-Put the sugar in a small bowl.
+- Put the sugar in a small bowl.
 Working with one packet of dough at a time, divide it into 12 pieces, and roll each piece into a ball.
-Roll the balls in the sugar and use a the bottom of a glass to press down on the cookies until they are between 1/4 and 1/2 inch thick.
+Roll the balls in the sugar and use the bottom of a glass to press down on the cookies until they are between 1/4 and 1/2 inch thick.
 Transfer to cookie sheets.
-Do not over crowd.
+Do not overcrowd.

 - Bake the cookies one sheet at a time for 12-14 minutes, or until the top feels set to the touch.
 Remove baking sheets from the oven.
 Let cookies cool 5 minutes on the sheets before transferring them to a cooling rack.

 - Repeat with second batch of dough.